Council is committed to minimising tree loss in Liverpool. Trees benefit our environment by:

 |Honey Locust||Gleditsea Triacanthos|

-If a dispute over a tree cannot be resolved between neighbours, advice and assistance is available from a variety of organisations as outlined here.
+If a dispute over a tree cannot be resolved between neighbours, advice and assistance is available from a variety of organisations.
+The NSW Land and Environment Court is a good place to get information on how to resolve disputes over trees and hedges.

 A person must not ring bark, cut down, top, lop, remove, injure or wilfully destroy any tree or other vegetation to which any such development control plan applies without a development consent or authorisation permit from Council.